pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`sprite_bullets_enemy_aims`

-This code sets up a game where enemies shoot bullets aimed at the player.
-The enemies track the player's position and rotate to face the player.
-Bullets are fired at the player's position with the calculated angle.
-The player controls a ship with the mouse.
+This code demonstrates how to implement a mechanism for enemies to shoot bullets aimed at the player in a game developed using the Arcade library.
+The concept involves calculating the angle between the enemy and the player to determine the direction in which the bullet should travel.
+By consistently updating the angle each frame and setting the bullet's velocity accordingly, the enemies can shoot bullets accurately towards the player's location.
+Additionally, the code includes logic to remove bullets when they move off-screen, enhancing the game's performance and ensuring efficient use of resources.

 sprite_bullets_periodic.py
 --------------------------